Finite group actions on homology spheres and manifolds with nonzero Euler characteristic: Introduction

 I am very pleased to acknowledge my indebtedness to Alexandre Turull.
 It's thanks to him that Theorem \ref{thm:main}, which in earlier versions of this paper referred only to finite solvable groups, has become a theorem on arbitrary finite groups.
+I wish also to thank \'Etienne Ghys, Ian Hambleton, Vladimir Popov and Bruno Zimmermann for useful conversations and e-mail exchanges.
+Thanks also to the referee for providing the reference \cite{Ye2} and for some corrections.